sabinpark/ECE382_Lab2/README.md

 Adding the B functionality was not too difficult.
 I accomplished this next task by adding two registers:
 * R10 = register to store and hold an arbitrary terminate address
 * R11 = register to store and hold the permanent value of the key_address In the initializations for the ROM pointers, I added a line of code that stored my arbitrary value (0x00) that added a byte in ROM.
 This addition into the ROM was placed immediately following the end of the key.
-Using this detail, I was utlimately able to calculate the length of the key and determine when to reset the key pointer index.
+Using this detail, I was ultimately able to calculate the length of the key and determine when to reset the key pointer index.
 ```
 terminate_address:
 	.byte	0x00		; arbitrarily chosen value